Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping

 \subsection{EBL}

-We use a multi-component near-infrared background model, which consists of five main components: IHL, IGL, the signal from EoR, DGL caused by the scattering of interstellar dust in the Milky Way, and shot noise from the number of unresolved sources.
+We use a multi-component near-infrared background model, which consists of five main components: IHL, IGL, the signal from EoR, DGL caused by the scattering of interstellar dust in the Milky Way, and shot noise from the Poisson fluctuations of unresolved sources.
 In Fig.\,\ref{fig:EBL_spectra}, we show the power spectra discussed above at 2.2\,$\si{\micron}$ for SPHEREx.
-In the following, we will discuss the detailed models of each component.
+In the following, we discuss the detailed models of each component.